Pidnotexhausted/LedBlink_STM32F407VGT6/README.md

 CLOCK:

-- Using HSE 8MHz
+- Using HSE 8MHz.
 - Config PLL to get expected system clock is 64MHz.

 GPIO:

-- Using GPIOD of STM32F4-Dics board (Led on board)
+- Using GPIOD of STM32F4-Dics board (Led on board).
 - Config GPIOD12->15: output, push-pull, no pull-up and no pull-down, low speed.